coreytaylorcompchem/the_kitbag/pipelines/qchem/README.md

 Available Tasks:
   [EDA]:
-    - sapt0: Do a sapt0 calculation (WIP).
+    - saptX: Do a sapt0, sapt1, etc. calculation (WIP).
   [Energy]:
     - single_point: Performs a single-point energy calculation using the selected backend.
     - torsion_scan: Do a torsion scan of a bond (WIP).